Xalecc/VAL-PAL-RunDown/README.md

 # VAL-PAL-RunDown

-Discord.js web scaraping bot for tracking Valorant stats
+Discord.js web scaraping bot for tracking Valorant competitive stats

 ### *help
 Displays a list of all commands availiable